vitroxtech/OLXpj/README.md

 the all the click count is used with a db sqlite using the native android SQLiteOpenHelper

+for testing i use a simple unit testing for one model object because make unit test for the presenters is not possible because actually almost all the methods comprehend using a very complex environment mocking a creating the testing mocks for database and restcalls in that case is more useful using instrumentated testing which is not recquired

 ARCHITECTURE: MVP (MVVM LIKE)

 used only third party libraries: